bethinkpl/www-bethinkgroup/src/content/blog/how-to-build-motivation-to-learn.md

 ### What is the reason for using the term "build" instead of "have"?

 In recent times, we have had the opportunity to engage with individuals who have encountered learning difficulties.
 The reasons behind such challenges can be traced to various factors, such as limited knowledge of effective learning techniques, undefined learning objectives, and studying subjects that we are not passionate about.
-At KLASA, our experience has demonstrated that these problems can be diverse and often linked to a person's lifestyle.
+At Bethink, our experience has demonstrated that these problems can be diverse and often linked to a person's lifestyle.
 However, a universal issue that affects many is a lack of motivation to learn.

 This article serves as both a guide and a collection of experiences.
 Our aim is to provide a unique perspective on the concept of motivation in learning.
 We address this topic because motivation is often misunderstood.
 Most students see it as a binary concept – you either have it or you don't.
 This rigid viewpoint implies that motivation is something that appears out of nowhere, like a rabbit out of a hat.
-However, at KLASA we know that motivation is not just something that we ‘have’, but something that we build.
+However, at Bethink we know that motivation is not just something that we ‘have’, but something that we build.
 This perspective allows us to consider how learning habits impact levels of motivation, and how learning activities can either aid or hinder motivation-building efforts.

 ### What are the steps to building motivation for learning?

 Plentiful studies on this topic are available on the internet and in academic libraries.
-At KLASA, we employ a practical model that we wish to share with you.
+At Bethink, we employ a practical model that we wish to share with you.
 This model benefits not only educators but students as well.
 It facilitates the identification of poor learning habits and deficiencies in good learning practices, which significantly impact motivation-building efforts before and during learning.
 Dr. Susan Ambrose, an education and history professor at Northeastern University in the United States, developed this model based on numerous studies.
 These studies were used to create recommendations for teachers.

 The model's holistic approach makes it applicable to students themselves.
 It identifies three categories of factors that influence our motivation levels during learning, each containing numerous activities that either promote or hinder the development of high levels of learning motivation.
 This is important since learning without motivation can be an unpleasant experience.